-The decision theater, transforming data into knowledge in conceptual design
+The Decision Arena, transforming data into knowledge in conceptual design

 One success factor in engineering design is the ability to make effective and risk-managed decisions in a timely manner.
 Rarely is a single person sufficient to resolve today’s complex, connected issues.
 Rather, a group of stakeholders possessing required expert knowledge needs to be enrolled as these issues normally requires a wide variety of expert competences, transcending traditional disciplines.
 Where this previously was a question of being able to resolve trade-offs regarding design and development of the pure physical artefact it is now a complex ambiguity game involving all disciplines touching a solution during its lifecycle, due to the movement towards integrated product-service solutions.
 Hence making the problem even more pronounced.

 This challenge is tackled in ongoing research within the project Model Driven Development Decision Support (MD3S) at the Product Development Research Lab (PDRL) of Blekinge Institute of Technology (BTH).
 The hypothesis of this research is that the ability to gather this normally diverse group of stakeholders (domain experts) in a collaborative setting, encompassing a broader representation of knowledge and values in decision scenarios, will augment decision making ability in early design.

 The proposed solution is a model-driven environment for collaborative decision making, a Decision Arena (Model Driven Decision Arena – MDDA).
 In the decision arena the stakeholder group interact with each other using models to generate and gather relevant data for the problem at hand.
 By communicating, sharing knowledge and values aided by data analysis and visualization constructs that provide capability to understand, contrast and compare, the group transform data into knowledge.